Uniquode/django-sass-finder/README.md

-# django_sass_finder
+# Django Sass Finder
-a Django finder that compiles Sass files
+A static files finder for Django that compiles Sass files

-## installation
+## Installation
 ### WARNING: MAKE SURE YOU HAVE NO SASS PACKAGES INSTALLED (other than libsass)!
-run `pip install django_sass_finder` to add this module to your virtualenv, then add the finder to the list your static file finders as follows:
+Run `pip install django_sass_finder` to add this module to your virtualenv, then add the finder to the list your static file finders as follows:

 ```python